-One of the significant gaps identified by both survey and KIIs is the limited options available for legal migration to Thailand.
+One of the gaps identified by both the survey and the KIIs is the limited options available for legal migration to Thailand.
 At present, there are three routes for legal migration.
 However, interview respondents indicated that these do not sufficiently meet all the different types of demand for migrant labour.
 For instance, current border arrangements permit short-term migrants to work in border regions during periods of high demand.
 Yet, these arrangements do not extend to or cover the entire country.
-Therefore, expanding opportunities for short-term or temporary migrants to work in sectors such as agriculture or construction, especially during times of high demand, would be highly advantageous for both the countries.
+Therefore, expanding opportunities for short-term or temporary migrants to work in sectors such as agriculture or construction beyond border areas, especially during times of high demand, would be highly advantageous for both the countries.